cpetrecca/witcher-potions-challenge/README.md

 Best damage combination algorithm made on a custom Hook Installed  @testing-library/react-hooks for testing Hook without making a test component but couldnt make it work properly so tested main functionalities against dummy data.

+ Both context API and custom hook tests made building testComponents which are no not best solutions.

-As an autocritic all the dev dependencies should had been instaled under that or moved in the package.json file
+As an autocritic all the dev dependencies should had been instaled under --save-dev that or moved in the package.json file

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).